truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/_index.md

-The **Charts** catalog includes official applications for use in SCALE.
+The **stable** catalog includes official applications for use in SCALE found in the /charts repository in GitHub.
 This catalog populates the **Discover** screen by default.

-The applications in the **Chart** catalog are intended to expand system functionality far beyond what is typically expected from a NAS.
+The applications in the **stable** catalog are intended to expand system functionality far beyond what is typically expected from a NAS.

-The tutorials in this section for commonly-used **Chart** catalog apps are created and maintained by iXsystems.
+The tutorials in this section for commonly-used **stable** catalog apps are created and maintained by iXsystems.

 Some apps replace services or functionality previously built into SCALE but that are now deprecated.